 Metro Vancouver’s Belcarra Park

 The park is at the edge of Indian Arm, Burrard Inlet and Bedwell Bay.
-In roughly the middle is Sasamat Lake.
+Sasamat Lake is at the centre of the park.
 All this water makes for some great opportunities for both fishing and boating.
 The park also offers canoe and kayak rentals for folk wanting to explore by water.

 Where is Belcarra Park?

 The only access point to the park by car is through Bedwell Bay Road.
 From there, folk can either take the turn-off for Sasamat Lake or continue deeper into the park to access the Belcarra Bay area.